R-Najjar/RiboSplitter/README.md

 ## Use
 First run SplAdder

-Clone the repository, or load the functions from raw url
+Clone the repository, or load functions from raw url
 ```
 source ([raw url ribosplitter.R])
 ```